StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <br> <br>

 <a href="/assets/pdfs/PersonalReflectionsMeditation.pdf">Here is a
-brief presentation on meditation</a> I gave as part of a workshop during Ocean Sciences 2020.
+brief presentation on meditation</a> I gave during the 2020 AGU Ocean Sciences in San Diego.